framps/raspiBackupDoc/en/src/webdav-as-backuptarget.md

 ```

 Due to an error in the WebDAV implementation at *t-online* no files can be created.
-no files can be created.
 The message always appears that the file
 exists - although it does not.
 Therefore, the
 `/etc/davfs2/davfs2.conf` the following line must be inserted,
 to switch off the locks.